 Bethany Creek Falls will be the first park development slated for the North Bethany area.
 Design is underway.
 THPRD held a neighborhood meeting on April 2, 2014, at the Bethany Village Community Room.
 THPRD heard valuable feedback and will be updating the master plan based on budget, site constraints and community input.
-THPRD is still looking for input regarding the design of the park areas and play equipment that will be included in the site.
 You can view the master plan design and play equipment options in the Document Center on the right side of this page.
-Construction is anticipated to begin in summer 2014.
+Construction is anticipated to begin in fall 2014.
 Please check back for more updates.

 Ridgewood View Park-Resevoir/Pump Station & Park Improvements

 The preferred master plan was presented to the THPRD Board of Directors and approved at the April 2013 public meeting.
 A neighborhood meeting was held on Wednesday, July 10, for the community (especially kids) to attend and provide their preference for the type of play equipment they would like to see at Ridgewood View.

 The Tualatin Valley Water District (TVWD) is working on a project to improve the reliability of the water supply for public use and fire protection serving the West Hills area.
 TVWD has chosen to replace the existing reservoir (Hyde Park Reservoir) north of Ridgewood View Park with a larger reservoir as they determine the future of the Inglewood reservoir.
 THPRD and TVWD are partnering on this project which include a newly-constructed reservoir and pump station as well as park restoration and improvements.

 The approved master plan is available for viewing in the Document Center on the right side of this page.
 Staff anticipates construction to begin on the reservoir and pump station in Fall 2014.
 Click here to view the TVWD project page for additional project details.